fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 <img src="../img/a3ceec7146f285e0.png" alt="a3ceec7146f285e0.png"  width="624.00" />

-Start/reload the application and review the output:
+Start/reload the application and review the output: (tip use the prompt to run the app locally in interactive mode in Gemini CLI and use Web Preview)

 <img src="../img/fd0675f713d361e4.png" alt="fd0675f713d361e4.png"  width="373.50" />